ryan-mcclue/unsw/gens4015/reflection.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

-Updated outline or draft is included (with specific changes mentioned)

-Explains how feedback and further work have been used to develop the project

-Refers to specific points in the peer reviews or tutor comments

-"?" around 'extreme time dilation', explain what scientific technology allowed to travel this fast

 # GENS4015 Reflection
-It was suggested that I make the link between what topics I disscuss in my texts and how they relate to my thesis clearer.
+It was suggested that I make the link between what topics I discuss in my texts and how they relate to my thesis clearer.
-Tutor: "Be careful you don't end up doing just a critique on the text itself but that you keep it relevant to your topic"
+**Tutor:** "Be careful you don't end up doing just a critique on the text itself but that you keep it relevant to your topic" **Peer:** "It's important not to forget what you are trying to prove with your thesis".
-Peer: "It's important not to forget what you are trying to prove with your thesis" In line with this, I provide a definition that I will refer back to in my paragraphs to stay on topic.
+In line with this, I provide a definition that I will refer back to in my paragraphs to stay on topic.
-What it currently means to be human is to interact with nature, be in touch with your emotions and to be modest.
+*What it currently means to be human is to interact with nature, be in touch with your emotions and to be modest.*

 It was also noted that I need to specifically mention the particular scientific/technological advancements that have allowed the topics I discuss to be possible.
-Tutor: "Make sure to include scientific and technological discussion rather than just talking about societal effects!"
+**Tutor:** "Make sure to include scientific and technological discussion rather than just talking about societal effects!"
-Peer: "Mindful of not skipping over the scientific advancements discussion" The peer comment "Are scientific advancements the root cause of this?" follows this train of thought.
+**Peer:** "Mindful of not skipping over the scientific advancements discussion".
-To pinpoint the particular advancement used, I had to investigate the current state of knowledge in a variety of fields.
+To pinpoint the particular advancement used, I had to investigate the current state of knowledge in various branches of science.
-These included neuroscience, genetics, bio-engineering, artificial intelligence, computing and aerospace-engineering.
 In addition to the content of my original project proposal, I have included these specific advancements (some may be shared between texts, however I only mention unique ones):

 ## The Forever War: